pstgi/sps-v3-documentation/Installation/preparing-the-web-server.md

 # Preparing the web server

-This section describes the preparation process of a new web server, preferably a virtual machine, where the SPS v3 application will be initially installed.
+This section describes the preparation process of a new web server, preferably a virtual machine, where the SPS Plus application will be initially installed.

 ## Hardware requirements

-Minimum Virtual Server requirements dedicated for only SPS v3:
+Minimum Virtual Server requirements dedicated for only SPS Plus:

 | Parameter  | Minimum                                           |
 |------------|---------------------------------------------------|